THE YEARLY READER

 Branch Rickey, the Cardinals’ crafty vice president, had made a name for himself by building up his team from within, not from purchasing or trading for established players.
 But then again, he had no choice; the Cardinals he came to a decade earlier were a financial mess, never a winner, and playing in one of the majors’ smaller marketplaces—a two-team one at that—which handicapped Rickey’s options of finding a more profitable solution.

 That solution—the creation of a farm system—wasn’t entirely without precedent; Rickey merely perfected it into an art form.
 The Cardinals expanded their minor league network and collated them by classification so that players could move “up the ladder” to the parent club.
 Rickey, a master of eyeing the right talent, had enough minor league teams under his belt by the early 1920s to bolster his basic argument for the farm system: “If you dig up enough rocks, a small percentage of them will become gems.”
 And what of the lesser gems?
 He could sell those to other teams for decent money.

-Though other team owners, and commissioner Kenesaw Mountain Landis in particular, frowned on the idea of the farm system by calling it an imperialistic, “chain store” concept, Rickey’s innovation was a justifiable way to combat the high-priced spending of the “haves” in baseball.
+Though other team owners, and commissioner Kenesaw Mountain Landis in particular, frowned on the farm system idea as an imperialistic, “chain store” concept, Rickey’s innovation was a justifiable way to combat the high-priced spending of the “haves” in baseball.

-The inner-growth philosophy of the Cardinals began to pay off, dwindling their long-term debts while producing long-overdue results on the field.
+The Cardinals’ inner-growth philosophy began to pay off, dwindling their long-term debts while producing long-overdue results on the field.
 At the outset of the 1926 season, every player in the Cardinals’ starting lineup had spent his entire major league career in St. Louis.